antonfirsov/docs/2015/07-uwp-rtm/uwp-rtm.md

 **Release build: .NET Native.** When you build in Release mode, it takes an additional 30+ seconds to turn your MSIL and your references into optimized native machine code.
 We're working on improving that time.
 It does "tree-shaking" to remove all code that will never be called.
 It does " [Marshalling Code Generation](http://blogs.msdn.com/b/dotnet/archive/2014/06/13/net-native-deep-dive-debugging-into-interop-code.aspx)" to pre-compile serialization code so it doesn't have to use reflection at runtime.
 It does whole-program optimization.
 This work and compilation to native code results in a single native DLL.
 You can explore this in bin\x86\Release\ilc.

 **.NET Core: Both CoreCLR and .NET Native are ".NET Core Runtimes".
 They can both use and run the same .NET Core libraries (CoreFX), so that you get the same experience between Debug and Release.
 In Windows 8/8.1, the .NET Framework was used as the underlying .NET implementation for Windows Store apps.
-We had to move to .NET Core completely to provide the debug and release experience that we wanted for Windows 10.
+We moved to using .NET Core completely to provide the debug and release experience that we wanted for Windows 10, while providing access to  the new CoreFX libraries.

 **Store submission.** When you create an Appx package for submission to the Windows Store, the appx bundle contains MSIL.
 Then the Windows Store does a .NET Native compilation for you.
 This mitigates the worries that some people have about "app-local deployment" of .NET Core FX.
 They worry what will happen if a security flaw is discovered in .NET.
 In the past, this was solved by shipping out a Windows Update to fix the OS-wide version of .NET.
 Now, it can be done by identifying the appx packages that are vulnerable, and working with the authors to fix them.